wp-plugins/clicky-analytics/readme.txt

 - video actions tracking for Youtube
 - video actions tracking for HTML5
 - asynchronously load of Clicky Web Analytics tracking code

+Clicky Custom Dashboard

+- today's traffic overview, links, content and searches
+- visitors overview for predifined ranges or a custom date range

 Some features like video analytics and custom data tracking will require a <a href="http://clicky.com/66508224" target="_blank">Clicky Analytics Pro</a> account.